From The Grindhouse Cinema Database

 With the Saxton Film catalog imported over to Hampton International by Late 1973, the West Germany/Italy Co-Production The Blond Connection was picked up with Fabio Testi and Anita Ekberg being familiar names.
 By Late 1973, Phillip Pine's 1972 film Pot, Parents, and Police was picked up under the title of The Cat Ate the Parakeet, a Drugsploitation film that featured the acting of Johnny Legend who was performing under the name of Martin Margulies, although despite the timely topic, it was not a major success.
 In 1974, Hampton picked up the 1972 film Sins of Rachel from R. A. Enterprises, a Murder Mystery with a Gay-oriented theme within that has an interesting history of being written by Ann Noble from The Corpse Grinders and Directed by Richard Fontaine, known in the past for "Physique Films" since the Late 50's trying to branch into more mainstream fare with Rachel being the only result of his plans to be released.

-The final film associated with Hampton International according to most reports is Alfred Vohrer's Hard Women, released in The States in 1975.
+The final film associated with Hampton International according to most reports is Alfred Vohrer's Perrak, released in the U.S. in 1975 as Hard Women.

 Films Bought by Independent-International